 The "show password" checkbox toggles the visibility of the sensitive input.
-Clicking the Next button submits the details, and inputs for the next screen are retrieved from Amazon.
+The Validate credentials checkbox, if ticked, validates the credentials at this point of the configuration when Next is clicked, instead of waiting until the actual deployment.
+Clicking the Next button submits the details of this screen, and inputs for the next screen are then retrieved from Amazon.